anshium/anshium.github.io/cg_codebase.md

 Notice `this->parse(---)`.
 Here `this` refers to the `Scene struct` that was the first line we saw in the `main` function.

-Now how there surfaces are created and what is the `Vector2i imageResolution` and more things, we will see later on in the following sections. ::Improve this line
+Now how the surfaces are created and what is the `Vector2i imageResolution` and more things, we will see later on in the following sections. ::Improve this line

 ### Part 1.2: Overview of what's called Integrator